johnnynguyenha/Crossy2/README.md

 ✓ Eagle swoops in and kills chicken if you don't move
 ✓ Water splashes when chicken jumps in, chicken dies

-# Installation
-To run this project on your local machine, follow the steps below:

 # Prerequisites
 Unreal Engine 5 (latest version)
 A machine with  specs to handle Unreal Engine 5's requirements